rynkwn/rblog/README.md

                       # I also believe some search gems like sunspot/elastisearch do
                       # prefer text data.
 It's possible my memory is faulty on this
                       # however.
-          subject: text  # Will be used to categorize blogs.
           content: text
           tags :text  # Unsure how much I'll use this.
 But it'll essentially be
                       # an array of words that describe the main content of the